 Lifting, pushing, or pulling very heavy objects without using proper equipment or machinery is one of the most common examples of a manual handling accident.
 This can result in back, spine, and neck injuries ranging from a sprained back to fractured vertebrae.
 Severe injuries to the back, neck, and spine can lead to severe disabilities, requiring extensive physiotherapy and possibly forcing the worker to take premature retirement if full mobility is not restored.

 Manual handling accidents can be prevented by ensuring that workers tasked with lifting or moving heavy objects are trained in proper techniques.
 They should also be provided with adequate personal protective equipment and appropriate lifting or moving tools or machinery.

 Falls From Height

 Falling from a height rarely results in minor injuries.
-Many fall from height accidents cause serious injuries including broken bones, fractured limbs, and back and head injuries.
-All of these can lead to permanent disabilities and forced early retirements.
+Many fall-from-height accidents cause serious injuries including broken bones, fractured limbs, and back and head injuries.
+All of these can lead to permanent disabilities and forced early retirement.
 Falls from height can also be fatal of course.

 Window washers, painters, and roofers may also be at risk from fall from height accidents carrying out their work without adequate training and personal protective equipment.

-It’s impossible to downplay the damage that an electrical accident can cause.
+It’s impossible to downplay the damage that electrical accidents at work can cause.
 Exposure to even low voltages can cause serious injuries with lifelong consequences.
-These may range from burns and disfigurement, to nerve damage, spasms, loss of function in limbs, and death if the voltage causes the heart to stop beating.
+These may range from burns and disfigurement to nerve damage, spasms, loss of function in limbs, and death if the voltage causes the heart to stop beating.

 Most electrical accidents in the workplace are caused by defective power equipment or failure to identify a risk of electrocution due to faulty insulation or exposed electric wires.
 Not providing appropriate personal protective gear to workers operating electrical equipment puts them at high risk for such accidents.